-WARNING: This product contains and/or generates chemicals known to the State of California to cause cancer or birth defects or other reproductive harm.
+WARNING: This product contains and/or generates chemicals known to the state of California to cause cancer or birth defects or other reproductive harm.

-IMPORTANT: Read this owner's manual carefully and completely before trying to assemble, operate or service this heater.
-Improper use of this heater can cause serious injury or death from burns, fire, explosion, electrical shock and carbon monoxide poisoning.
+IMPORTANT: Read this owner's manual carefully and completely before trying to assemble, operate or service this fireplace.
+Improper use of this fireplace can cause serious injury or death from burns, fire, explosion, electrical shock and carbon monoxide poisoning.

-ADANGER: Carbon monoxide poisoning may lead to death!
+A DANGER: Carbon monoxide poisoning may lead to death!